-6 IPCABLECOM 1.5
+5 IPCABLECOM 1.0

-IPCablecom 1.5 is a CableLabs definition for the specifications that define the IPCablecom 1.5 reference architecture.
+IPCablecom 1.0 defines the IPCablecom 1.0 reference architecture.

-In this version of the architecture framework, the emphasis is on specification of:

-- the subscriber environment and its interface requirements to the IPCablecom network including the DOCSIS HFC access network, Call Management Server, PSTN gateway, and MTA device provisioning components (refer to Section 6.1 and subsequent sections for a description of these components); - communication across IPCablecom zones and domains to enable end-to-end IP-based connections (refer to Section 6.2 and subsequent sections for a description of zones and domains); - reliability mechanisms such as availability during power failure; - electronic surveillance capabilities.
+In this version of the architecture framework, the emphasis is on specification of the subscriber environment and its interface requirements to the IPCablecom network including the DOCSIS HFC access network, Call Management Server, PSTN gateway, and MTA device provisioning components (refer to Section 5.1 and subsequent sections for a description of these components).

-The requirements for these functional components and the standardized interfaces between components are defined in detail in the IPCablecom 1.5 specifications.
+The requirements for these functional components and the standardized interfaces between components are defined in detail in the IPCablecom 1.0 standards.

-IPCablecom 1.5 consists of a variety of functional components, each of which must work in harmony to create a consistent and cost-effective delivery mechanism for packet-based services.
+IPCablecom 1.0 consists of a variety of functional components, each of which must work in harmony to create a consistent and cost-effective delivery mechanism for packet-based services.
 This distributed architecture allows incremental development and deployment of new features and services, leaving room for implementation flexibility and product innovation.
-A key focus of the IPCablecom 1.5 release is the definition of low-cost subscriber equipment and a network architecture that supports digital voice services.
+A key focus of the IPCablecom 1.0 release is the definition of low-cost subscriber equipment and a network architecture that supports digital voice services.
 Follow-on phases of this project will continue to add support for more advanced functionality.
 This may require evolution in the IPCablecom call signaling, QoS security, provisioning, billing and security protocols.

-IPCablecom 1.5 allows the use of proprietary vendor-specific solutions for interfaces not defined in specifications.
+IPCablecom 1.0 allows the use of proprietary vendor-specific solutions for interfaces not defined in specifications.

-6.1 IPCablecom Architecture Framework
+5.1 IPCablecom Architecture Framework

-At a very high level, the IPCablecom 1.5 architecture contains three networks: the "DOCSIS HFC Access Network", the "Managed IP Network" and the PSTN.
+At a very high level, the IPCablecom 1.0 architecture contains three networks: the "DOCSIS HFC Access Network", the "Managed IP Network" and the PSTN.
 The Cable Modem Termination System (CMTS) provides connectivity between the "DOCSIS HFC Access Network" and the "Managed IP Network".
 Both the Signaling Gateway (SG) and the Media Gateway (MG) provide connectivity between the "Managed IP Network" and the PSTN.
-The reference architecture for IPCablecom 1.5 is shown in Figure 1.
+The reference architecture for IPCablecom 1.0 is shown in Figure 1.